mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/mix.rst

 Allanon
 ~~~~~~~

 Blends the upper layer as half-transparent with the lower.
-(It add the two layers together and then halves the value)
+(It add the two layers together and then halves the value).

 .. figure:: /images/blending_modes/mix/Blending_modes_Allanon_Sample_image_with_dots.png
    :align: center